-Miles Redd is known for his unique vision aesthetic which is characterized by melanges of high and low, a strong sense of color, and a traditional approach with modern gestures.
+Miles Redd embarked on his career in interior design with luminary antiques dealer, John Rosselli, and decorator, Bunny Williams.
+In 1998, he opened his own design firm in New York City, then later served as the creative director of Oscar de la Renta Home from 2003 to 2013.
+Redd is known for his unique aesthetic characterized by mélanges of high and low, a strong sense of color, and a traditional approach with modern gestures.
 Redd finds inspirations from a wide array of venues.
-His trademark approach to design has brought rooms infused with boldness, wit, fantasy, and sophistication to life.
+His trademark approach to design results in rooms infused with boldness, wit, fantasy and sophistication.
 In 2012, Redd published The Big Book of Chic.
-As reviewed by Vogue Living, “Captivated by chic from an early age, Redd has assembled a personal medley of images –a white-gloved hand poised to pluck a caviar toast, a 1940s princess in a froth of tulle and a Roman bust wearing a coolie hat –people, artists and places that inspire him.
+As a Vogue Living review states, “captivated by chic from an early age, Redd has assembled a personal medley of images –a white-gloved hand poised to pluck a caviar toast, a 1940s princess in a froth of tulle and a Roman bust wearing a coolie hat –people, artists and places that inspire him.
 To those rich pickings, the decorator adds shots of his ‘party ready’ interiors and quotes of a life less ordinary.”

 His work has been featured in Vogue, W, House Beautiful, Elle Decor, Veranda, and Architectural Digest –which has included him in the “AD 100” every year since 2012.
 This is his first collection of exclusive and completely customizable floorcoverings for Patterson Flynn Martin.